munkireport/munkireport-php/app/modules/caching/README.md

 ##Config Options

 Because of the drastic change in how the caching data is stored between 10.8-10.12 and 10.13+, the listing was completely rewritten.
-The older, itemized listing is still available under the "Caching (Legacy)" listing.
-To hide the older Legacy listing, set the config option "caching_show_legacy" to FALSE.
+The older, itemized listing is still available under the "Caching Itemized" listing.
+To hide the Itemized listing, set the config option "caching_show_itemized" to FALSE.

 ## Database Columns